apmcleod/MV2H/README.md

 Harmony: mean=0.75 stdev=0.25
 MV2H: mean=0.8716587650415679 stdev=0.017113310496113164

-### Troubleshooting
-Most Exceptions that occur while running this program should print a useful error message out to stderr.

 ## File Format
 The file format for reading a ground truth or transcription is text-based, and each line can be one of the following, and ordering of the lines does not matter: